mellivorandy/mellivorandy/README.md

 <h1 align="center">Hello, I'm An-I Yu 👋</h1>
 <p align="center">
   <em> Rustacean at Heart, but C is home —
-because the core was written in K&R, and it still compiles. </em>
+as the core was written in K&R, and it still compiles. </em>
 </p>

 <br>